willblenkhorn/Audio-processing-toolkit/README.md

 * Perhaps we can aim to use some of each component for something eg man vs woman clustering with unlabelled data and classification once they are labelled.
 Predicting a quantity such as delay time between two sound signals in high noise from a cross-correlation.
 Dimensionality reduction could be some sort of compression or noise removal technique in the frequency domain?
 * Individual component analysis looks interesting: http://scikit-learn.org/stable/tutorial/statistical_inference/unsupervised_learning.html#independent-component-analysis-ica
 * Clustering could be a novel way to isolate signal from noise by similarity in the frequency domain.
+* Emotion classification could be interesting, if a little scary!